MVP Development for Startups

 Frequently Asked Questions (FAQ)

-What should I do before building an MVP?
+How do I prepare for building an MVP?

 Before building an MVP you need to have a clear objective.
 Your objective should be derived from a well-defined value proposition.